HUNTING FOR UNICORNS

 After a few minutes of admiration, however, I noticed the gulls flying to and fro in the background, against a Toy Story-wallpaper sky.
 I had to try something.

-My first couple attempts.
-I had to consider framing, lighting and composition while also waiting for a god damn bird.
-I did not bring a tripod, of course, so I’m stuck in the same position a catcher crouches in when they’re intentionally walking a batter.
-Please hurry up bird.
+My first couple attempts shown above.
+I had to consider framing, lighting and composition while also waiting for a bird.
+I did not bring a tripod, of course, so I was stuck in the same position a catcher crouches in when they’re intentionally walking a batter.
+Please hurry up bird, take your base.

 “Lily Goes For It” feat art by Mary Whyte

-A few minutes, seven that felt like twenty, actually, I got my bird.
+A few minutes (seven that felt like twenty, actually) I got my bird.
 Or Lily got hers.
 Whichever.
 I was ecstatic.
 There were two gentlemen smoking giant cigars on the bench directly behind me, watching the whole scene take place.
 I turned and looked at them like I might need one myself.
+‘Close, but no cigar’ this was not.
+Gimme one of those things.
 This was a surefire entry.

-There’s a bird on that porch that cat calls and does other various whistles.
+There’s an African Grey Parrot on that porch that cat-calls and does other various whistles.
 I was flattered.

 I stopped in a few years back to escape the heat and have done the same ever since.
-It’s a moving experience even opening the front door.
+It’s a moving experience even opening the front door (which is unlocked all day on Sundays, praise Jesus).
 It’s impossible not to feel something inside.

 I sat and prayed.
 Things were really going my way today, so it was more of a thank you than a plea.
 God bless.

-After thanking the universe for the day so far I cut through the City Market and got a turkey-apple sandwich straight from God herself, I believe.
+After thanking the universe for the day so far, I cut through the City Market and got a turkey-apple panini straight from God herself, I believe.
 That’s what it tasted like, at least (I had forgotten to eat up until this point, 4:30p-ish).

 As I sat and watched the market shoppers, I noticed one intersection in particular got a lot of hoof action.
 Church and Market.